ten-protocol/go-ten/design/Bootstrapping_strategy.md

 ### Fast Finality

-By publishing rollpups less frequently we solved the cost problem (during bootstrapping).
+By publishing rollups less frequently we solved the cost problem (during bootstrapping).

 The challenge now is to achieve practical fast finality.